shalvisardar/Contoso_Analysis/02_Cutomer_Analysis/README.md

 # Key Insights

 **1. Retention is the Primary Challenge**
-- Majority of customers churn after first purchase
+- Majority of customers churn after their first purchase
 - Long-term retention remains low

 **2. Revenue is Highly Concentrated**